-- 4.1 The term "contingencies" used in this Standard is restricted to conditions or situations at the balance sheet date, the financial effect of which is to be determined by future events which may or may not occur. - 4.2 Estimates are required for determining the amounts to be stated in the financial statements for many on-going and recurring activities of an enterprise.
+- 4.2 Estimates are required for determining the amounts to be stated in the financial statements for many on-going and recurring activities of an enterprise.
 One must, however, distinguish between an event which is certain and one which is uncertain.
 The fact that an estimate is involved does not, of itself, create the type of uncertainty which characterises a contingency.
-For - example, the fact that estimates of useful life are used to determine depreciation, does not make depreciation a contingency; the eventual expiry of the useful life of the asset is not uncertain.
-Also, amounts owed for services received are not contingencies as defined in paragraph 3.1, even though the amounts may have been estimated, as there is nothing uncertain about the - 4.3 The uncertainty relating to future events can be expressed by a range of outcomes.
+For example, the fact that estimates of useful life are used to determine depreciation, does not make depreciation a contingency; the eventual expiry of the useful life of the asset is not uncertain.
+Also, amounts owed for services received are not contingencies as defined in paragraph 3.1, even though the amounts may have been estimated, as there is nothing uncertain about the fact that these obligations have been incurred. - 4.3 The uncertainty relating to future events can be expressed by a range of outcomes.
 This range may be presented as quantified probabilities, but in most circumstances, this suggests a level of precision that is not supported by the available information.
-The possible outcomes can, therefore, usually be generally described except where reasonable quantification is practicable.

-4.4 The estimates of the outcome and of the financial effect of contingencies are determined by the judgement of the management of the enterprise.
+The possible outcomes can, therefore, usually be generally described except where reasonable quantification is practicable. - 4.4 The estimates of the outcome and of the financial effect of contingencies are determined by the judgement of the management of the enterprise.
 This judgement is based on consideration of information available up to the date on which the financial statements are approved and will include a review of events occurring after the balance sheet date, supplemented by experience of similar transactions and, in some cases, reports from independent experts.

-Accounting Treatment of Contingent Losses
+5. Accounting Treatment of Contingent Losses

-- The accounting treatment of a contingent loss is determined by the expected outcome of the contingency.
+- 5.1 The accounting treatment of a contingent loss is determined by the expected outcome of the contingency.
 If it is likely that a contingency will result in a loss to the enterprise, then it is prudent to provide for that loss in the financial statements. - 5.2 The estimation of the amount of a contingent loss to be provided for in the financial statements may be based on information referred to in paragraph 4.4. - 5.3 If there is conflicting or insufficient evidence for estimating the amount of a contingent loss, then disclosure is made of the existence and nature of the contingency. - 5.4 A potential loss to an enterprise may be reduced or avoided because a contingent liability is matched by a related counter-claim or claim against a third party.
 In such cases, the amount of the provision is determined after taking into account the probable recovery under the claim if no significant uncertainty as to its measurability or collectability exists.
 Suitable disclosure regarding the nature and gross amount of the contingent liability is also made. - 5.5 The existence and amount of guarantees, obligations arising from discounted bills of exchange and similar obligations undertaken by an enterprise are generally disclosed in financial statements by way of note, even though the possibility that a loss to the enterprise will occur, is remote. - 5.6 Provisions for contingencies are not made in respect of general or unspecified business risks since they do not relate to conditions or situations existing at the balance sheet date.